gozeloglu/cache/README.md

 # cache

-cache is LRU-based cache package written in Go.
+cache is LRU-based cache package written in vanilla Go - with no package dependency.
 LRU stands for **Least Recently Used** and it is one of the famous cache replacement algorithm.
 It replaces newly added data with the least recently used one.

 ### Installation